 counterpoint: First off, I think it pretty much goes without saying that in today's society, reproduction is not the only reason to be married.
 I don't remember the 'Fertility Test' when my husband and I were applying for our marriage license.
 There are straight couples who (gasp!) choose not to have children!
 And how about the couples who just can't and decide to live with it?
 Should their licenses be revoked?
 What about parents who have lost a partner to divorce or death?
 Should their children be taken away from them?

 No doubt about it, mothers and fathers are great.
-Optimal, even.
 I am not suggesting that the mom-and-pop deal is just another family model choice.
 It's not.
-It is the dominant one, and, all other things being even is the situation that our society set up to best suit a family.
-But all things are not always even, and just as no one in their right mind today would force a woman to stay with an abusive man 'for the sake of the children', the idea that any two heterosexuals (no matter how sick and dysfunctional) are better parent material than any two homosexuals (no matter how emotionally healthy and loving) is not an idea that I am prepared to accept.
+It is the dominant one, but just as no one in their right mind today would force a woman to stay with an abusive man 'for the sake of the children', the idea that any two heterosexuals (no matter how sick and dysfunctional) are better parent material than any two homosexuals (no matter how emotionally healthy and loving) is not an idea that I am prepared to accept.
 I am sure that there are bad gay parents out there.
 But I know there are bad straight parents, lots and lots of them, and no one is suggesting we abolish marriage for straight people because of that.
 I might even posit that, as a group, gay parents might have a higher percentage of good parenting because they often have to go to extraordinary lengths to have children, and in the face of strong opposition.
 It doesn't just 'happen', and I suspect the process would tend to weed out the less-motivated.

 Gender role modeling?
 Maybe.
 But the overwhelming majority of gay people have (drum roll, please)… straight parents!
 What happened there with the 'gender modeling'?
 Good parents of any kind make sure their kids have positive models around them.